 Learn more about crypto interest tax here.

 Like all of the above, there’s no specific guidance on yield farming tax just yet as it’s a relatively new phenomenon.
 So the tax you pay will all depend on how the specific yield farming protocol you’re using works.

-If you’re swapping or selling tokens or coins in your yield farming activities, you’ll pay Capital Gains Tax.
+If you’re swapping or selling tokens or coins in your yield farming activities, you’ll pay Capital Gains Tax on any gain.